 - Han, C. (2012).
 Integrins regulate repulsion-mediated dendritic patterning of Drosophila sensory neurons by restricting dendrites in a 2D space.
 Neuron.
 73:64-78.

 - Han, C. (2011).
 Enhancer-driven membrane markers for analysis of nonautonomous mechanisms reveal neuron-glia interactions in Drosophila.
-Proceedings of the National Academy of Sciences of the United States of America.
+PNAS: Proceedings of the National Academy of Sciences of the United States of America.
 108:9673.